Second Marriage Estate Planning

 Do you need an estate attorney to update your estate plan in northern Virginia?
 Whether due to divorce or death, many people experience multiple marriages during their lifetimes.
 You will need to update your legal documents following divorce or death, and again upon remarriage.
-With more than 50 years of collective experience, Hale Ball’s estate planning attorneys can assist you in updating your documents in Fairfax and surrounding areas like Annandale and Burke.
+With more than 50 years of collective experience, HALE BALL MURPHY, PLC’s estate planning attorneys can assist you in updating your documents in Fairfax and surrounding areas like Annandale and Burke.
 Our attorneys are able to legally assist in every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.

 You will need to review: